NVlabs/PoseCNN-PyTorch/README.md

     ```

 ### Running with ROS on a Realsense Camera for real-world pose estimation

+- Python2 is needed for ROS.

+- Make sure our pretrained checkpoints are downloaded.

 ```Shell
 # start realsense
 roslaunch realsense2_camera rs_aligned_depth.launch tf_prefix:=measured/camera